seanchannel/autobluez/README.md

 test-command:

-    Send a command over BLE and optionally verify the output This script uses a list of pods called "podnames" in the current directory to lookup BLE address.
+    Send one command over BLE and verify the output.
 Commands of more than one word must be in quotes.
-Output will be displayed in hex and ascii.
+Output will be displayed in ascii.

     Syntax:
         ./test-command <POD> "<COMMAND>" [<OUTPUT>]